philia897/liz-shortcut-helper/README.md

 # Liz Shortcut Helper

+**This project is now archived.
+Further development will be done in [liz-desktop](https://github.com/philia897/liz-desktop) instead.
+Liz-desktop is developed by Tauri2, with native GUI and shortcut executor.**

 A Rust-based helper for those who can not remember all the shortcuts (especially those rarely used ones), which supports:

  - Show shortcuts with great filtering function based on [Rofi](https://github.com/davatorium/rofi/)